markpmlim/ExploringSceneKit-OpenGL/Readme.md

 Two things to bear in mind when using OpenGL shaders for custom rendering viz:

-a) all OpenGL functions require a Core OpenGL (CGL) context object to be instantiated.
+a) all OpenGL functions require a Core OpenGL (CGL) context object to be instantiated and made current.

 b) many OpenGL functions require binding of a vertex array object and an OpenGL program object to be installed.